 Argentina bondholders set up creditor group to talk with new government

-LONDON/BUENOS AIRES, Dec 17 (Reuters) - A group of around 80 of Argentina's bond holders have formally set up a creditor group, according to a statement on Tuesday, ahead of debt restructuring talks with the country’s new government that are expected to get underway shortly.
+Dec 17 (Reuters) - A large group of Argentina's bond holders have formally set up a creditor group they said on Tuesday, ahead of debt restructuring talks with the country’s new government that are expected to get underway shortly.

 "A group of large institutional holders of outstanding debt securities issued by the Republic of Argentina are collaborating together with the objective of facilitating a constructive dialogue with the Republic’s new administration, anticipating potential liquidity challenges that the Republic may face in the coming months,” the group said in a statement.